Graph Neural Network for Traffic Forecasting: A Survey: Problems

 \subsection{Other Problems}

 In addition to the above three categories of traffic forecasting problems, GNNs are also being applied to the following problems.

 \textit{Traffic accident} and \textit{Traffic anomaly}: the target is to predict the traffic accident number reported to the police system.
+Traffic anomaly is the major cause of traffic delay and a timely detection and prediction would help the administrators to identify the situation and turn the traffic situation back to normal as quickly as possible.
 A traffic accident is usually an accident in road traffic involving different vehicles, which may cause significant loss of life and property.
 The traffic anomaly has a broader definition that deviates from the normal traffic state, e.g., the traffic jam caused by a traffic accident or a public procession.

 \textit{Parking availability}: the target is to predict the availability of vacant parking space for cars in the streets or in a car parking lot.

 \textit{Urban vehicle emission}: while not directly related to traffic states, the prediction of urban vehicle emission is considered in~\cite{xu2020spatiotemporal}.
 Urban vehicle emission refers to the emission produced by motor vehicles, e.g., those use internal combustion engines.
 Urban vehicle emission is a major source of air pollutants and its amount is affected by different traffic states, e.g., the excess emission would be created in traffic congestion situations.